puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 ### Classes
 No default classes.

-> **Note:** If you set classes in the **default** group, you will not be able to set the agent-specified environment until you remove the classes from the **default** group.
+> **Note:** If you are using agent-specified environments, any classes in the **default** node group must be removed before you can set the environment.

 ### Matching nodes
 All nodes.

 ### Notes
 * You can add and remove classes, parameters, and variables.
-* You cannot modify the rules.
+* You cannot modify the rule.

 ## The PE Infrastructure Node Group

 ### Role
-This node group is the parent to all of the node groups listed below (all preconfigured node groups except for the **default** node group).
+This node group is the parent to all of the node groups listed below (all preconfigured node groups except for the Default node group).
 It holds shared data that member nodes in child node groups need to know.
 This includes the hostnames and ports of  various services (such as master and PuppetDB) and database info (except for passwords).

-> **WARNING:** NEVER REMOVE THIS GROUP.
+> **WARNING:** NEVER REMOVE THE PE INFRASTRUCTURE GROUP.
 >
 > Removal of the PE Infrastructure node group will disrupt communication between all of your PE Infrastructure nodes (Master, PuppetDB, and Console).
 >
 > It is very important to correctly configure the `puppet_enterprise` class in this node group.
 The parameters set in this class affect the behavior of all other preconfigured node groups on this page that use classes starting with `puppet_enterprise::profile`.
 Incorrect configuration of this class could potentially cause a PE service outage.